 Plan to Capture Memories

 Studying abroad will be full of memories you won’t want to forget!
-I recommend that you at least document your experience for yourself by journaling, taking photos, and/or shooting videos.
+I recommend that you at least document your experience for yourself by keeping a journal, taking photos, and/or shooting videos.

 If you want to share your experience with family and friends back home, you can also start a dedicated social media channel, blog, or vlog to share your cultural insights, travels, and your own tips for studying abroad.

-To prepare for capturing memories from studying abroad, make sure your phone has sufficient storage.
+To capture memories while studying abroad, make sure your phone has sufficient storage.

-Also, if you are bringing a camera, make sure to bring extra memory cards and all the necessary cords and chargers.
+Also, if you’re bringing a camera, be sure to bring extra memory cards and all the necessary cords and chargers.
 I also recommend packing an extra battery, any desired lenses, a microphone if you are planning to vlog, and a lightweight travel tripod.

 RELATED: How to Make a Travel Video: 10 Tips for Beginners to Create Compelling Travel Videos